akohan91/libak-salesforce-dynamic-soql/DynamicSOQL.md

 ### Methods
 <a name="DynamicSOQL_Methods">

-The following are methods for Map.
+The following are methods for DynamicSOQL.
 All are instance methods.

 - **withField** <br>
 `withField(String fieldName): DynamicSOQL` <br>